How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 TikTok Is the Rising Force

-TikTok’s ad reach grew 27% in a single year to 62.3 million Filipinos.
+TikTok’s ad reach grew to 62.3 million Filipinos by early 2025.
 TikTok Shop is rapidly becoming a critical commerce channel for Class C and D buyers.
+Short-form video also performs better on limited prepaid data — functional, not just trendy.

 05